About

 • Original reporting shaped by readers like you.

-• And, again, to be the coolest person on the Teams call.
+• And be the coolest person on the Microsoft Teams call**.

 Join the ESC KEY .CO society, darling